The Applicant Guide: How Do I Make Changes to an Authorisation?

 Changes to the technical specification

-If you wish to change the technical specification for the active substance(s) in your product you must submit an application unless the change is considered to be a minor one.
+If you wish to change the technical specification for the active substance(s) in your product you must submit an application.
 Further guidance on making changes to technical specifications can be found in the guidance on technical specifications.

 Changes to the formulation

-HSE also allows applicants to make non-significant changes to their authorised formulation (ie those in line with SANCO/12638/2011) via a simplified notification procedure.
+HSE also allows applicants to make non-significant changes to their authorised formulation via a simplified notification procedure.
 See What changes do not need the submission of an application?

 Changes to the conditions of use and claims on the product label